 READ MOREMedical Research Future Fund – Nerve Bridge support

-Dr. Mo Chen, leading scientist from our Spinal Injury Project at Griffith University, has secured a $750,000 grant from the highly competitive Medical Research Future Fund with matching funds from our incredible donors, Griffith University and the Clem Jones Foundation.
-With your support, the Foundation has also committed $75,000 per year, for 4 years to […]
+Dr Ronak Reshamwala and Dr Mariyam Murtaza, leading scientists from our Spinal Injury Project at Griffith University, have secured a $750,000 grant from the highly competitive Medical Research Future Fund with matching funds from our incredible PCSRF donors, Griffith University and the Clem Jones Foundation.
+With your support, the Foundation has committed $75,000 per year, […]

 READ MORELiveCyte Microscope